A Flaming Moderate & Classical Liberal Perspective

 I developed this website because I was tired of both ideological extremes and their nearly identical tendencies to ignore facts, generate spin, and promote philosophical inconsistencies that say nothing and keep us, as a country, from finding common ground and productively engaging in politics.

 Although I previously aligned with the New Democrats (& the DLC), I consider myself a "flaming moderate."
-Passionately committed to classical understandings of prudential statesmanship and balanced government (for explanation, see Federalist Papers 10, 39, 46, 51, 68, 69 & 70), I believe that rigorous analysis and an adherence to facts should guide politics and policymaking.
+Passionately committed to classical understandings of prudential statesmanship, pluralist competition, and separation of powers (for explanation, see Federalist Papers 10, 39, 46, 51, 68, 69 & 70), I believe that rigorous analysis and pragmatism should guide politics and policymaking.
 I do not hesitate to agree with Republicans when I think they are right, or call Democrats on foolhardy or reactionary positions.
 More generally, I am fiscally conservative and either socially liberal or libertarian.
-My aim is to provide a critical view of both parties and their respective spin machines, while offering centrist (often more pragmatic than ideological) opinions that engage partisans in dialogue.
+My aim is to provide a critical view of both parties and their respective spin machines, while offering centrist opinions that seek to engage partisans in dialogue.

 A Brief Biography